 And again, Pritchard echoed that several months later: “Excess frequency is a massive source of waste, and it really annoys consumers.
 No wonder ad blockers are growing 20 percent a year.
 I mean, how many times does a person need to see a toilet paper ad to get the point?”

 The problem with junk mail was that it was basically a giant confetti cannon, raining collateral down on entire neighborhoods rather than targeting only those consumers who had expressed an interest in the product or service being offered.

 Digital solved the relevance problem to a degree, delivering one-to-one marketing messages, but it failed on both the frequency and contextual fronts.
 Unlike the U.S. mail, which arrived once a day and allowed the recipient to sort through messages on their own time and in their own way, digital bombarded consumers at all hours of the day and night, often interrupting their on-screen experience.

 Wouldn’t it be great if you could combine the best features of those mass consumer utilities and eliminate the abuses?

 That brings me back to why the 2017 ANA Masters of Marketing conference made me feel so fortunate to be at PebblePost.
 We enable our customers to use the best of digital to communicate with consumers who have raised their hands to express some level of interest and then reach out to them in a very respectful, informative, infrequent way.
-To put it another way: We connect buyer and seller when they’re ready to have a conversation.
+To put it another way: We invented Programmatic Direct Mail® to connect buyer and seller when they’re ready to have a conversation.

 And to put it yet another way: This cool new company called PebblePost has been incredibly innovative in responding to the needs of the Marc Pritchards and Bob Greenblatts of the world.